appbead/webkit-wiki/Proposed-merges.md

 (WIP) https://bugs.webkit.org/show_bug.cgi?id=164163 Do a better job of protecting Frame objects in the context of JavaScript calls

-(WIP) https://bugs.webkit.org/show_bug.cgi?id=163814 REGRESSION (Safari 10 / r189445): WKWebView and WebView no longer allow async XMLHttpRequest timeout to exceed 60 seconds
+(?) https://bugs.webkit.org/show_bug.cgi?id=163814 REGRESSION (Safari 10 / r189445): WKWebView and WebView no longer allow async XMLHttpRequest timeout to exceed 60 seconds

 https://bugs.webkit.org/show_bug.cgi?id=164650 + r208619  We recursively grab a lock in the DFGBytecodeParser causing us to deadlock